NekoUnborn/AndrewDuggan_T3A2-A/README.md

 The logo and image act as a box that contains the form and breaks up the white space on the page, making the page seem more lively and aesthetically appealing.

 Another point of note on this page is that the menu or hamburger menu icon is not present.
 This was an intentional design choice to prevent users trying to navigate away from the page before logging in or signing up.
 It is assumed that a user may still try to navigate away using the URL, however authentication will be applied to counteract this aspect.

-#### Signup:
+#### Sign-up:
-![Signup Page for mobile](./docs/wireframes/mobile/SignUp.png) The signup page follows almost identical reasoning as the login page.
-With only a small addition to the form as additinal information is required to sign up a user to the website.
+![Signup Page for mobile](./docs/wireframes/mobile/SignUp.png) The sign-up page follows almost identical reasoning as the login page.
+With only a small addition to the form as additional information is required to sign up a user to the website.
 #### Nav Bar Page (Hamburger Menu)
 ![Mobile view on how the Hamburger menu will look](./docs/wireframes/mobile/Nav.png)

 This view is a rough idea on what the hamburger menu will look like once the user has clicked on it.
-The positioning of the ham
+The positioning of the hamburger menu icon will be placed on the top left corner, due to the way a user eye tracks and flows across a page (Left to right, top to bottom).

 <hr>